davidberard98/gpumode-trimul/index.md

 ![A100 profiler trace showing two_mm as the bottleneck](https://davidberard98.github.io/gpumode-trimul/long-a100-twomm.png)

-I then wasted an hour trying to find a cloud provider with A100s that supported NCU.
+I then wasted an hour trying to find a cloud provider with A100s that supported NCU, but ran out of time before making any significant progress.

 ## Other Ideas